-Our common units are listed on the New York Stock Exchange ("NYSE") under the ticker symbol "EPD."
+Our common units are listed on the New York Stock Exchange ("NYSE") under the trading symbol "EPD."
+On May 8, 2020, the closing price of our common units on the NYSE was \$17.80 per unit.

+Investing in our common units involves risks.
 Limited partnerships are inherently different from corporations.
-Investing in our common units involves risk.
-You should review carefully "Risk Factors" beginning on page 2 for a discussion of important risks you should consider before enrolling in the Plan.
-We suggest you retain this prospectus for future reference.
+You should review carefully "Risk Factors" beginning on page 4 for a discussion of important risks you should consider before investing in our common units.